Skip to main content

 Painted round portrait in a gold frame of Coleman, seated in a pink dress

 Cynthia Beverley Tucker Washington Coleman, c.
-1880, by Hubbard (Special Collections Research Center)
+1850, by William James Hubard (Special Collections Research Center)

 Cynthia Beverley Tucker Washington Coleman (1832-1908) was one of the founders of the Association for the Preservation of Virginia Antiquities.
 She was the daughter of Nathaniel Beverley Tucker (1820-1890) and the granddaughter of St. George Tucker (1752-1827).